thirtythreeforty/neolink/dissector/udp.md

 If this payload is allowed to grow to ~ 205 bytes the camera sends a disconnect request and drops the connection

+I believe that the `Bytes Last Packet ID` in the header is the number of contiguous packets then the payload represents a table of non contiguous packets it wants